xtdb/xtdb/docs/query.md

 faster if this time is "reversed", so later dates come first in the index.
 Another alternative is an [multi dimensional index](https://redis.io/topics/indexes#multi-dimensional-indexes).
-There are many variants on this, but most of them are costly to build.
+There are many variants on this, like [R-trees](https://en.wikipedia.org/wiki/R-tree), but most of them are costly to build.

 We want the indexes both to be faster to build than Datomic, and also decoupled from the bitemporal time lines.
 Especially, corrections of